FraunhoferIKS/parcs/docs/source/first_steps/first_graph.rst

 Create the First Graph
 ======================

 We define a causal DAG in PARCS by specifying the output distributions and parameter coefficient vectors of the nodes, along with edges and their edge functions.
-This can be done using the :func:`~parcs.cdag.graph_objects.Graph` class, and a ``.yml`` description file.
+This can be done using the :func:`~pyparcs.cdag.graph_objects.Graph` class, and a ``.yml`` description file.

 .. literalinclude:: code_blocks/b1/graph_description.yml
     :caption: :code:`graph_description.yml`